Training hard can take a lot out of you, and everyone is looking for an edge, so it’s no surprise that the use of pre-workout formulas is increasing.

 Doubling the dose doesn’t double the buzz you get from your pre-workout.
 In fact, it might make it worse.
 This is because you will over-stimulate your nervous system and feel much worse than the expected buzz from the recommended serving size.

 So yes, you can take too much pre-workout.

-Its important to stick to the recommended dosage, otherwise, you could potentially suffer from a list of serious issues that can include:
+It’s important to stick to the recommended dosage, otherwise, you could potentially suffer from a list of serious issues or side effects that can include:

 - Stomach upset, bloating, and stomach cramp